IcePickCybersolutions/M18/README.md

 # M18
-A shell script for activating proxies and VPNs on Linux
+A shell script for activating and verifying that proxies and VPNs are working